-Since 2013, we obtained borrowings from trust companies, with interest rates up to 12.50%.
+Since 2013, we have also obtained borrowings from trust companies, with interest rates up to 12.50%.
 In 2014 and 2015, we also obtained borrowings from non-controlling shareholders of certain of our subsidiaries with interest rates up to 12% and 11%, respectively.
-On December 28, 2015, Xinyuan (China) Real Estate, Ltd. issued the first tranche of the onshore corporate bonds with an aggregate principal amount of US\$154 million due on December 28, 2020 (the "First Tranche Bonds") at a coupon rate of 7.5% per annum payable annually.
-On January 27, 2016, Xinyuan (China) Real Estate, Ltd. issued the second tranche of the onshore corporate bonds with an aggregate principal amount of US\$107 million due on January 27, 2021 (the "Second Tranche Bonds") at a coupon rate of 7.47% per annum payable annually.
-On March 14, 2016, Xinyuan (China) Real Estate, Ltd. issued the third tranche of the onshore corporate bonds with an aggregate principal amount of US\$77 million due on March 14, 2021 (the "Third Tranche Bonds") at a coupon rate of 7.09% per annum payable annually.
+On December 28, 2015, Xinyuan China issued its first tranche of the onshore corporate bonds with an aggregate principal amount of US\$154 million due on December 28, 2020 (the "First Tranche Bonds") at a coupon rate of 7.5% per annum payable annually.
+On January 27, 2016, Xinyuan China issued a second tranche of onshore corporate bonds with an aggregate principal amount of US\$107 million due on January 27, 2021 (the "Second Tranche Bonds") at a coupon rate of 7.47% per annum payable annually.
+On March 14, 2016, Xinyuan China issued the third tranche of the onshore corporate bonds with an aggregate principal amount of US\$77 million due on March 14, 2021 (the "Third Tranche Bonds") at a coupon rate of 7.09% per annum payable annually.
 Upon the third anniversary of the issuance of each tranche of bonds, Xinyuan (China) Real Estate, Ltd may adjust the applicable coupon rate and the holders have the right within a specified time period to require the company to repurchase the bonds following the company's announcement of whether it intends to increase the interest rate.
-On August 15, 2016, Xinyuan (China) Real Estate, Ltd. issued a new tranche of onshore corporate bonds with an aggregate principal amount of RMB1.5 billion (US\$216 million) due on August 15, 2019 (the "New Tranche") at a coupon rate of 7.5% per annum payable annually.
+On August 15, 2016, Xinyuan China issued a new tranche of onshore corporate bonds with an aggregate principal amount of RMB1.5 billion (US\$216 million) due on August 15, 2019 (the "New Tranche") at a coupon rate of 7.5% per annum payable annually.
 Interest is payable on August 15 of each year, commencing August 15, 2017.
-Upon the first anniversary of the issuance of the New Tranche, Xinyuan (China) Real Estate Ltd may adjust the applicable coupon rate and the holders have the right within a specified time period to require the Company to repurchase the bonds following the Company's announcement of whether it intends
+Upon the first anniversary of the issuance of the New Tranche, Xinyuan (China) Real Estate Ltd may adjust the applicable coupon rate and the holders have the right within a specified time period to require the Company to repurchase the bonds following the Company's announcement of whether it intends to adjust the interest rate.
+We expect our interest costs to fluctuate in future periods as a result of changes in interest rates and the amount of our outstanding borrowings.
+On April 7, 2017, Xinyuan China issued a new second tranche of onshore corporate bonds with an aggregate principal amount of RMB1.13 billion (US\$173 million) due on April 7, 2020 (the "New Second Tranche") at a coupon rate of 8.2% per annum payable annually.
+Interest is payable on April 7 of each year, commencing April 7, 2018.